TransXion: A High-Fidelity Graph Benchmark for Realistic Anti-Money Laundering: Detailed Dataset Information

 \subsection{Dataset Overview}

 We use a synthetically generated transaction dataset for AML-related experiments.
-Each row represents a single \emph{directed} transaction from a sender to a receiver at time \texttt{Timestamp}.
-The sender endpoint is identified by \texttt{From Bank} and \texttt{From Account}, and the receiver endpoint is identified by \texttt{To Bank} and \texttt{To Account}.
-Transaction values are recorded on both sides: \texttt{Amount Paid} in \texttt{Payment Currency} for the payer side, and \texttt{Amount Received} in \texttt{Receiving Currency} for the payee side (allowing paid and received amounts to differ under currency conversion).
-The transaction channel is captured by \texttt{Payment Format}.
-A binary label \texttt{is\_laundering} indicates whether a transaction is laundering (\texttt{1}) or benign (\texttt{0}).
+Each row represents a directed transaction from a sender to a receiver at a specific timestamp.
+The sender endpoint is identified by From Bank and From Account, and the receiver endpoint is identified by To Bank and To Account.
+Transaction values are recorded on both sides: Amount Paid in Payment Currency for the payer side, and Amount Received in Receiving Currency for the payee side, allowing paid and received amounts to differ under currency conversion.
+The transaction channel is captured by Payment Format.
+A binary label, is\_laundering, indicates whether a transaction is laundering (1) or benign (0).

-For later statistics, we define a unique account key as \texttt{bank:account} to avoid cross-bank identifier collisions.
-When computing account activity, each transaction contributes one count to both the sender and the receiver account.
-The dataset provides transaction-level laundering labels but does not include pattern-level typology identifiers; therefore, the appendix reports aggregate laundering prevalence and distributional characteristics without pattern-wise breakdowns.
+For subsequent statistics, we construct a unique account key by combining bank and account identifiers to avoid cross-bank identifier collisions.
+When computing account activity, each transaction contributes one count to both the sender and receiver accounts.
+Since the dataset provides transaction-level laundering labels but not pattern-level typology identifiers, we report aggregate laundering prevalence and distributional characteristics without pattern-wise breakdowns.

 \sisetup{ group-separator = {,}, group-minimum-digits = 4 }